tryolabs/requestium/README.md

 title = s.get('http://samplesite.com').xpath('//title/text()').extract_first(default='Default Title')
 ```

-Regex require much less boilerplate
+Regex require much less boilerplate.
 ```python
 response = s.get('http://samplesite.com/sample_path')
 list_of_two_digit_numbers = response.re(r'\d\d')  # Extracts all matches as a list
 print "Site ID: {}".format(response.re_first(r'ID_\d\w\d'), default='1A1')  # Extracts the first match
 ```

-You can use all the regular Requests' Session methods
+You can use all the regular Requests' Session methods.
 ```python
 s.post('http://www.samplesite.com/sample', data={'field1': 'data1'})
 ```

-And you can switch to using the Selenium webdriver to run any js code
+And you can switch to using the Selenium webdriver to run any js code.
 ```python
 s.transfer_session_cookies_to_driver()  # You can mantain the session if needed s.driver.get('http://www.samplesite.com/sample/process')
 ```

 The driver object is a Selenium webdriver object, so you can use any of the normal selenium
-methods plus the new ones
+methods plus new methods added by Requestium.
 ```python
 s.driver.find_element_by_xpath("//input[@class='user_name']").send_keys('James Bond', Keys.ENTER)